 Perched on the side of a cliff, the castle occupied a strategic position in order to protect the wine and wheat routes to the North and the silver and salt routes from West to East.

 After the Thirty Years’ War, the castle was abandoned and wasn’t rebuilt until 1899.
-It was decide by Kaiser Wilhelm II to rebuild the castle to use it as a museum.
+Kaiser Wilhelm II decided to rebuild the castle to use it as a museum.

 You can tour the castle and see medieval relics along with pieces from the Renaissance.